Why Noxen ships via Developer ID, not the Mac App Store

 SMAppServiceinstead of dropping a raw LaunchAgent plist. - Local-network port scan needs the Local Network entitlement on macOS 15+.
 Normal.

-- Keychain, CloudKit, SwiftData, PDFKit,
+- Keychain, CloudKit, SwiftData, PDFKit, native networking APIs — all fine.

 So the technical path to MAS exists.
 Pareto Security famously can't ship on MAS because their checks need system state outside the sandbox.
 Noxen is the opposite: it lives entirely within the sandbox because it talks to remote boxes, not the local one.